solarte7/NegationAndUncertainty/Validation/Readme.txt

       -  loadBERT.ipynb: This script allows us to load a trained BERT-based model and validate a set of sentences.

-      -  Validation_BERT.ipynb: This script allows us to load a trained BERT-based model and validate a complete dataset...
+      -  Validation_BERT.ipynb: This script allows us to load a trained BERT-based model and validate a complete dataset.